 - Use real chocolate, not almond bark, for a richer flavour and texture.

-- If you like sweet and salty treats, use roasted and salted almonds.
+- If you like sweet and salty treats, use almonds that have been roasted and salted.
 The addition of salt goes perfectly with the sweetness of the white chocolate, and the roasted flavour is a nice bonus.

 - Use a touch of almond extract in the white chocolate layer for a stronger almond flavour.